Chima Anyaso: Early life and education

-Anyaso had his undergraduate and post graduate education in the University of Lagos, where he earned a Bachelor of Science degree in English and a Master of Science degree in Management, respectively.
+Anyaso had his undergraduate from Ebonyi state University where he earned a Bachelor of Science degree in English and post graduate education in the University of Lagos, where he earned a Master of Science degree in Management, respectively.

 Politics

 In 2019 Anyaso won the party nomination to represent Bende Federal Constituency in Abia State, under the platform of the Peoples Democratic Party (PDP).
 However, he lost to All Progressives Congress (APC) candidate, Benjamin Kalu at the 2019 general elections.